 When considering open interest, it is important to take other factors into account in order to try and predict market direction.
 This is where identifying the trend comes in handy, both from a fundamental and technical perspective.

-If we take Bitcoin at the moment, the open interest has been solidly around the $1 billion mark in recent days, meaning that there is $1 billion riding on Bitcoin’s future movements.
-Looking at the technical aspect, we are in the middle of an uptrending channel having just come out of a six-month downtrend following a long bear market.
-Throw in the 2020 halving narrative and you would have to think that, in general, sentiment is bullish.
+If we take Bitcoin at the moment, the open interest has been solidly around the $18 billion mark in recent days, meaning that there is $18 billion riding on Bitcoin’s future movements.
+Given that Bitcoin has just emerged from a near two-year bear market and we have two huge catalysts in 2024 including the Bitcoin halving and a probable Bitcoin ETF, sentiment is bullish.

 Therefore, it would be reasonable to think that factoring bullish fundamental and technical indicators into a large and increasing open interest suggests an imminent move to the upside is coming.